Introducing an important emerging conservation reserve in Maputo

-With the sun directly above us, following a break-down, another vehicle bogged down by sand and a puncture we piled into my Suzuki Jimny, to continue our journey through the ‘Special Reserve’.
+With the sun directly above us, and the breakdown of another vehicle, we piled into my Suzuki Jimny, to continue our journey through the ‘Special Reserve’.
 The unusual biodiversity forges the Reserve as an important component in the protected areas system of Mozambique.

 In 2010 the Mozambican government introduced a translocation programme which then saw the first introduction of zebra, impala, warthog and nyala.
-Now in its fourth year of operation the Reserve is home to zebra, nyala, impala, warthog, blue wildebeest, giraffe and kudu.
+However, in addition the Reserve is now also home to blue wildebeest, giraffe and kudu.
 In total 909 animals have been translocated, all with a positive response.
-According to aerial game count report of the 2012 MSR the Maputo Special Reserve has an estimated elephant population of 452.
+According to aerial game count report the Maputo Special Reserve has an estimated elephant population of 452.

 Armando says, “The combined efforts have seen a marked increase in snare removal and a drop in the number of small wildlife poached.
 The reserve’s anti-poaching and community assistance team held numerous meetings with the communities to explain to them why they should not themselves become involved in poaching activities.”